-3. MDiv.
-Students are to prepare and present an in-depth analysis of a local Christian Community/Church.
-MTS students may, if they wish, prepare and present an in-depth analysis of a local mission initiative (or if they prefer they may do a Church along with the Mdiv. students).
-(25%) Guidelines will be provided at the beginning of the course.
+- 3. Students are to prepare and present an in-depth analysis of a local Christian Community/Church.(25%) Guidelines will be provided at the beginning of the course.
 Presentations will begin on Week 8 during the seminar portion of the class.
 Written reports are due on Week 8. (written reports should be approximately 8 pages).
-Please note that the presentations are to be a maximum of 15-20 minutes in order to allow time for questions.

-4. Final Paper 3000- 3500 words.
-(25%) Write a paper one of the following missional leaders: Dorothy Day, John Perkins.
+Please note that the presentations are to be a maximum of 15-20 minutes in order to allow time for questions. - 4.
+Final Paper 3000-3500 words.
+(25%) Write a paper on one of the following missional leaders: Dorothy Day, John Perkins.
 You will describe their theology of mission, their formation for ministry, their character and their leadership.
 Some of the questions you may want to address include: How did their theology shape their praxis?
+What is their understanding of mission or the Missio Dei?
 What significant events or people helped form/shape them for ministry?
 What was/is their theology and practice of leadership and mission?
-Due exam week.

-5. Readings, attendance and class participation (10%).
+Due exam week. - 5.
+Readings, attendance and class participation (10%).
 Lectures and class time are integral to the course.
 Students are expected to come to class having completed the assigned readings.
-Missing more than two classes (i.e. missing 3 classes or /4 of the course or more) will result in an SDF grade, whose resolution will require special petition.
+Missing 2 or more class meetings without prior authorization and medical documentation will be cause for a failing grade in the course as per 11.4.3 in the Basic Degree handbook.